 CGL is caused by mutations of specific genes.
 Four genes that cause CGL have been identified including the AGPAT2 gene, which causes CGL type 1; the BSCL2 gene, which causes CGL type 2; the CAV1 gene, which causes CGL type 3; and the PTRF gene, which causes CGL type 4.
 Some individuals with CGL do not have a mutation in any of these genes, suggesting that additional, as yet unidentified genes can cause the disorder.

 CGL is inherited as an autosomal recessive condition.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
-Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+Recessive genetic disorders occur when an individual inherits an abnormal gene for the same trait from each parent.
+If an individual receives one normal gene and one abnormal gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
 The risk is the same for males and females.

 The AGPAT2 gene contains instructions for creating (encoding) the enzyme AGPAT2, which is involved in the creation (synthesis) of triglycerides and fatty substances called phospholipids.